lillysha/Data-Cleaning-Project-SQL/README.md

-Data Cleaning Project:
+Layoffs Data Cleaning Project
+Project Overview

-This project focuses on cleaning and preparing a global layoffs dataset using SQL.
-The dataset contained duplicate records, inconsistent formatting, missing values, and unnecessary data that needed to be standardized before analysis.
+This project focuses on cleaning and preparing a layoffs dataset using SQL in MySQL.
+The main objective was to transform raw and inconsistent data into a structured, reliable, and analysis-ready dataset.
-The entire cleaning process was performed using MySQL while preserving the original raw dataset for backup and recovery purposes.
+The cleaning process was performed on staging tables to ensure that the original dataset remained unchanged throughout the project.

-Project Objective
-The main objective of this project was to transform raw layoffs data into a clean and analysis-ready dataset.
-The cleaning process improves data quality, consistency, and reliability for future exploratory data analysis (EDA), reporting, and visualization.
+Objectives
+The project aimed to:
+Remove duplicate records
+Standardize inconsistent values
+Handle null and blank values
+Convert incorrect data formats
+Remove unnecessary columns
+Improve overall data quality for analysis

-STEP 1 : Data Cleaning Process
+Data Cleaning Process
-1. Creating a Staging Table
+1. Creating Staging Tables
-A staging table was created to ensure the original dataset remained untouched during the cleaning process.
-This is a common industry practice that helps maintain data integrity and provides a backup in case errors occur during transformations.
+To avoid modifying the original dataset directly, duplicate staging tables were created.
+All cleaning operations were performed on these temporary tables to maintain data safety and integrity.

-STEP : 2 Removing Duplicate Records
+2. Removing Duplicate Records
-Duplicate rows were identified using window functions and row numbering techniques.
-Records containing identical values across important columns were treated as duplicates.
+Duplicate rows were identified using window functions and partitioning techniques.
+Records containing identical values across important columns were detected and removed to ensure uniqueness within the dataset.
-A temporary helper column was used to assign row numbers to duplicate groups, allowing duplicate entries to be safely removed while retaining the original record.

-STEP : 3 Standardizing Data
+3. Standardizing the Data
-Several inconsistencies were found within the dataset and standardized to improve uniformity.
+Several inconsistencies were found in the dataset and corrected during this stage.
+Company Names
+Extra spaces and formatting inconsistencies in company names were cleaned.
-Industry Standardization
+Industry Names
-Different naming variations for the same industry were unified into a single consistent format.
-Blank values were converted into null values for easier handling.
+Different variations of the same industry category were standardized into a single consistent format.
-Country Standardization
+Country Names
-Formatting inconsistencies in country names were corrected by removing unnecessary punctuation and spacing.
+Country names containing punctuation inconsistencies were corrected.
 Date Formatting
-Date values originally stored as text were converted into proper date format to support accurate filtering, sorting, and time-series analysis.
+Date values stored as text were converted into proper SQL date format to improve querying and analysis capabilities.

-STEP : 4 Handling Missing Values
+4. Handling Null and Blank Values
-Missing and null values were carefully reviewed before making changes.
+Identifying Missing Data
+Rows containing missing or incomplete information were identified for further processing.
+Replacing Blank Values
+Blank fields were converted into null values to maintain consistency across the dataset.
+Filling Missing Industry Information
-Some null values were preserved intentionally because they may still provide analytical value during later analysis stages.
-Missing industry values were filled where matching company information was available.
+Missing industry values were populated using matching company records whenever possible.
+Removing Irrelevant Rows
+Rows lacking meaningful layoff information were removed from the dataset to improve data quality.

-STEP : 5 Removing Unnecessary Data
+5. Removing Unnecessary Columns
-Rows containing insufficient information for analysis were removed.
-Temporary helper columns used during the cleaning process were also deleted after completion to keep the dataset clean and optimized.
+Temporary columns created during the cleaning process were removed after their purpose was completed, leaving the final dataset clean and optimized.

-Final Result :
+Final Outcome

-The final cleaned dataset is:
+After completing the cleaning process, the dataset became:

-More consistent
+More accurate
+Consistent and standardized
 Free from duplicate records

-Properly formatted

 Easier to analyze

-Ready for exploratory data analysis and visualization
+Better suited for data analysis and visualization projects

-Skills and Concepts Used
+Skills Demonstrated
-This project demonstrates practical SQL data cleaning techniques, including:

-Data staging

-Duplicate detection

-Data standardization

-Null value handling

-Data transformation
+SQL Data Cleaning

-Table modification

-Data quality improvement
+Data Standardization
+Handling Missing Values
+Duplicate Removal

 Tools Used
 MySQL

 Conclusion
-This project highlights the importance of data cleaning as a critical step in the data analysis workflow.
-Clean and standardized data ensures more accurate insights, better reporting, and reliable decision-making.
+This project demonstrates practical data cleaning techniques commonly used in real-world data analysis workflows.
+By cleaning and standardizing the layoffs dataset, the data became more reliable and suitable for further exploratory analysis and business insights generation.
-The cleaned layoffs dataset is now prepared for further analysis, trend identification, and business intelligence reporting.